ChaosDynamix/Arcadia/docs/Live-environment/firmware-interface.md

 ## About

 The firmware interface is the very first program that is executed once the system is switched on.
-Depending of what it is and its configuration, it will look for a specific place in order to launch the boot loader.
+Depending of what it is and the configuration, it is looking for a specific location to launch the boot loader.

 | Firmware interface | requirement   |
 | ------------------ | ------------- |